Information for Parents

 Learning Support

-Manhattan College offers hundreds of courses.
+Manhattan University offers hundreds of courses.
 Nearly all involve brisk learning through lectures, textbooks, and various assignments.
 The staff at the Specialized Resource Center does not provide support in lessons because students need to attend lectures or read textbooks.
 However, free tutors are available to all students through the Center for Academic Success, and the staff explains this to students.

 Difficult Courses

-College courses can go on for many weeks without tests or assignments.
+University courses can go on for many weeks without tests or assignments.
 This means there are few tests or assignments, but those that occur usually count heavily.
 Students should be studying daily; there needs to be more information to learn by studying only a day or two before the tests.
 Similarly, students should start and continue to work on assignments well before their due dates.
 The staff at the Specialized Resource Center can explain these matters to students, but students need to be self-motivated.

 Problem-Solving